-A beep code is a combination of short or long beeps or a series of short beeps separated by pauses.
-For example, a "1-2-3" beep code is one beep, a pause, two beeps, a pause, and three beeps.
+A beep code is a combination of short or long beeps or series of short beeps that are separated by pauses.
+For example, a "1-2-3" beep code is one short beep, a pause, two short beeps, and pause, and three short beeps.
+A beep code other than one beep indicates that POST has detected a problem.
+To determine the meaning of a beep code, see "Beep code descriptions."

-When POST is completed, one beep is emitted to indicate that the server is working correctly.
-If POST detects a problem during startup, other beep codes might occur.
-See "Beep code descriptions" to help diagnose and solve problems that are detected during startup.
 If no beep code sounds, see "No-beep symptoms" on page 18.